a-moreira/Koan/README.md

 and you're good to go.<br /><br />

-These koans were translated into English from a book called the Shasekishū (Collection of Stone and Sand), written late in the thirteenth century by the Japanese Zen teacher Mujū (the "non-dweller"), and from anecdotes of Zen monks taken from various books published in Japan around the turn of the 20th century[<sup>2</sup>](http://www.ashidakim.com/zenkoans/)
+These koans were translated into English from a book called the Shasekishū (Collection of Stone and Sand), written late in the thirteenth century by the Japanese Zen teacher Mujū (the "non-dweller"), and from anecdotes of Zen monks taken from various books published in Japan around the turn of the 22th century[<sup>2</sup>](http://www.ashidakim.com/zenkoans/).<br /><br />

+This project is licensed under GNU General Public License v2.0 or later.